BravishkaSkytano/second-brain/20–29 Education & Career/20 Management for Education & Career/20.01 Inbox/ART101/Fresco.md

 ---

 > [!tldr] Fresco
 > A painting technique where artists apply water-based paint onto freshly laid wet plaster, so the colors soak in and become part of the wall as it dries.
-This makes the [[Artwork]] long-lasting and vibrant.
+This makes the [[00-09 System Management/06 Tag Notes/Artwork]] long-lasting and vibrant.
 Frescoes were commonly used for murals in churches and public buildings.
 >
 > ![[The Creation of Adam.webp|The Creation of Adam by Michelangelo]]